Estimated reading time: 8 minutes

 How do restraining orders work?

 The various types of restraining orders can be a bit confusing.
-But they all share key, common features:
+But they all share key features:

 - Notice